bairblog/bairblog.github.io/_posts/2017-12-20-reverse-curriculum.md

 <img width = "90%" src="http://bair.berkeley.edu/static/blog/reverse_curriculum/performance.png" title="performance">
 <br>
 <i>
-Fig 2.
-Snapshots of the policy performance and the starts generated by our reverse curriculum (replay buffer not depicted for clarity), always tracking the regions at an intermediate level of difficulty.
+Fig. 2: Snapshots of the policy performance and the starts generated by our reverse curriculum (replay buffer not depicted for clarity), always tracking the regions at an intermediate level of difficulty.
 </i>
 </p>